JJ/hoborg/text/text.md

 out of it sprouting flames and unrolling a cable while the guy manning the gunsight was moving a stick and turning knobs from time to time.

-"Looks like we are going to hunt us a big fat evil capitalista whale" Raúl said, the crooked smile never leaving its face while the harpoon wiggled towards the airship, which seemed to be getting farther and farther up.
+"Looks like we are going to hunt us a big fat evil capitalista whale."
+Raúl said, the crooked smile never leaving its face while the harpoon wiggled towards the airship, which seemed to be getting farther and farther up.
 Small geysers raised above the otherwise quiet surface of the water, and we all seemed like the public of a lion taming act without a jail, just looking on as if the air was protection enough to what could happen.
 I knew it was not.
-And I knew I had to protect what could be my property, so I run to the mech, which was just a few feet behind the harpoon gun, unfastened it from the deck, retrieved the driving box and started to move it.
+And I knew I had to protect what could be my property, so while everybody was looking up I run to the mech, which was just a few feet behind the harpoon gun, unfastened it from the deck, retrieved the driving box and started to move it.

 It was stupid, of course.
 But nobody was there to tell me that at that moment.
 No, it didn't sink, Gummy, you moron.
 Can't you see it is right there.
-And please stop crying!
+Please stop crying!

 Rocking Manuel
 ---------------------

+*revise*

 Give me a mud puddle and I can tell you how to pull a wagon out of it.
-Give me a mare and I can get a foal out of his pussy.
+Give me a mare and I can get a foal out of her pussy.
 Give me fourscore of bulls, and I'll tell you how to iron them in no time flat.
+How do I know that?
+You know, people talk.

 But don't you give me anything over the water.
 Because it fucking rocks and moves and can fucking sink to the bottom.
 So, get my advice: